800-450-6118

 The reason you have carpal tunnel syndrome is because of nerve compression.
 The median nerve is squeezed and compressed inside your wrist joint.
 The compression is what causes all of the symptoms like finger or hand pain, numbness, shooting electric shocks, weakness, and tingling.

-So if the manufacturers claim their gloves "relieve carpal tunnel pain", it's a lie -- and false advertising.
+So if the manufacturers claim their compression gloves "relieve carpal tunnel pain", it's a lie -- and false advertising.

 Arthritis gloves actually help